zac-garby/reddis/README.md

 `posts` which you can initialise to an empty set.

 As well as setting up the server, you'll need to create an SSL certificate, since Reddis wants to run on `https`, not `http`.
-To enable this, run these commands:
+To generate your certificate, go to the project directory and run:

 ```
-openssl genrsa -out server.key 2048
-openssl ecparam -genkey -name secp384r1 -out server.key
-openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
+go run generate_cert.go --host <your host; possibly localhost>
 ```

-This will generate two files, server.crt and server.key, in the directory.
 Now you can `$ go run main.go` to start up the server.
 When you connect to it in the browser, it will probably tell you the site can't be trusted, but will also give you the option to go to it anyway.
 Do this once, and it shouldn't ask you again.